flowinho/flowinho.github.io/_posts/braindump/2019-07-22-please-be-less-ignorant.md

 tags: braindump
 ---

-After a long, hot (around 30 degrees celsius) i grabbed my macbook and headed to the tram station.
+After a long, hot (around 30 degrees celsius) day i grabbed my macbook and headed to the tram station.
 The walk there is kind of a maze since the station is being renovated and most paths are blocked by construction sites.
 I barely missed my tram, so i had to wait a while for the tram to arrive.
 A woman in her early twenties, wearing a summer-themed orange dress approached me and suddenly started to talk to me as if she knew me since forever:

-> You know, im going to take the next train.
+> You know, i'm going to take the next train.
 I'm going to Freiberg, where my mummy is waiting for me!
-I'm so looking forward to seeing my mummy, im going to play all day with her!
+I'm so looking forward to seeing my mummy, i'm going to play all day with her!

 Judging from the way she talked, her gestures, etc i could easily tell that she must be mentally disabled in some way.
 As soon as i started talking back to her she visibly cheered up, and told me all about her mother and father, that she is going to vacation with them in a caravan next to Lake Constance and that she needs to go back to the dormitory as late as the end of August.
-She told how much she loved the lake, and that her father is taking her to gather beautiful stones, shells and other things.
+She told me how much she loved the lake, and that her father is taking her to gather beautiful stones, shells and other things.

 She was so cheerful that i took over that vibe and told her about Scotland and the netherlands.
 I did not miss to mention that i am a father as well, who did similar activities with his daughters.